 Sales is ultimately a numbers game.
 You will not get paid by the vast majority of the prospective leads you have.

-If we limit this to your personal network, maybe 10-20% response rate is reasonable.
+If we limit this to your personal network, maybe a 20% response rate is reasonable.

-If you are pursuing businesses that don’t know you, 1-2% response rate may be the end goal.
+If you are pursuing businesses that don’t know you, a 2% response rate could be the end goal.

-You have to put in a lot of effort and contact a lot of people if your goal is getting sales as quickly as possible.
+You have to put in a lot of effort and contact people consistenly if your goal is getting sales as quickly as possible.
 That means advertising, cold-calling, pitching your services to almost everyone.